Vini2/Vini2/src/data/pages/research.md

 <h3>GraphBin: Refined Binning of Metagenomic Contigs using Assembly Graphs</h3>
 <ul>
 <li>GraphBin is a metagenomic contig binning tool that makes use of the contig connectivity information from the assembly graph to bin contigs.</li>
-<li>It utilizes the binning result of an existing binning tool and a label propagation algorithm to correct mis-binned contigs and predict the labels of contigs that are discarded due to the short length.</li>
+<li>It utilises the binning result of an existing binning tool and a label propagation algorithm to correct mis-binned contigs and predict the labels of contigs that are discarded due to the short length.</li>
 <li>Technologies used: Python 3</li>
 <li><a href="https://github.com/Vini2/GraphBin" target="_blank" rel="noreferrer">View project</a></li>
 <li><a href="http://dx.doi.org/10.1093/bioinformatics/btaa180" target="_blank" rel="noreferrer">View Bioinformatics publication</a></li>